EitanGerman/Angel-Hands-Sign-Language-Learning-Game/README.md

 The game uses Machine learning and computer vision to track and analyze the users’ movements in order to predict and determine the signs the user is presenting to his camera.
 The game is aimed at everyone with the ability to operate a computer and use both hands.
 Angel Hands goal is to make ASL accessible to everyone regardless of their background in speaking any sign language an to match any level of knowledge to keep both the novice and the expert entertained.

+**The unity gamne was developed and maintained using plastic scm, for easy access to the the unity scm please contatct us.